 A new iconic tower for Paris La Défense

 Located in the Michelet district, The Link comprises two towers linked by 30 levels of green walkways.
 The 'Arche' wing will rise to 228 metres above the Parvis with 50 floors and the 'Seine' wing to 165 metres with 35 floors.
 The whole complex will rest on a common base of three levels between the urban boulevard and the forecourt.
 The walkways will allow the creation of 3,000 sq.m. and 6,000 sq.m. duplex floors, with all floors connected in pairs by large, open, easily accessible staircases.
 Employees will benefit from 130,000 sq.m. of office, restaurant, co-working and relaxation space.
 These spaces are designed to improve the quality of well-being at work and collective efficiency.

-The tower will be built on the current site of the Michelet building, whose demolition began in 2020 and will continue in 2021.
+The tower will be built on the current site of the Michelet building, which will be demolished in 2021.
 This will be followed by the construction of The Link until 2025.

 "In the current health crisis, the launch of The Link project confirms the attractiveness of our business district.
 We are proud that The Link will enrich the skyline of Paris La Défense", explains Georges Siffredi, President of the Hauts-de-Seine Department and of Paris La Défense.

 Philippe Chiambaretta has rethought the fundamentals of the traditional tower to respond to a change in the work organisation model.

 - A new horizontality: PCA STREAM has devised an innovative tower morphology that takes advantage of the size of the plot: the tower is split into 2 wings, connected by 30 links.
 Over 8 metres wide and equipped with aerial gardens offering spectacular views, they are designed as meeting points.